hexalang/Hexa/docs/reference.md

 	continue
 }

-// For-In with a forced checked null-unwrapping -> removes nullability from the `item` variable for item! in items {
+// For-In with a forced checked null-unpacking -> removes nullability from the `item` variable for item! in items {
 	console.log(item)
 }